ttkorhonen/e3pages/docs/design/3_wrappers.md

 # Module wrappers

-Another key feature of e3 is the module wrapper.
+A key feature of e3 is the module wrapper.
+It is named as such since it "wraps" the underlying EPICS module/extension.
 This allows us to apply site-specific changes to modules from any source without needing to modify that source directly.
 Site-specific changes include code changes in the form of patches, separate database and substitution files to enable ESS-compliant Process Variable (PV) naming structure, and custom GUIs.

 The e3 environment has two different management solution, see {ref}`build_process`.
 The first and primary one, which uses custom tooling, relies on something we